Focus On Your Customer

 Here’s a good example:

 One of my clients was part of an executive team in a company.
-He reported to the CEO along with five other people, each representing one of the core functions in the organization — finance, technology, marketing, sales and operations.
+He reported to the CEO along with five other people, each representing one of the core functions in the organization.
 He had been in his role for about two years when he began to understand that the CEO was lying.
 He first experienced this when he flew from Chicago to New York for an important customer meeting.
 The CEO had asked him to attend the meeting and gave him detailed instructions about what results the company hoped to achieve through the discussions.
 When my client asked if the CEO would also attend, she said, “Of course, we’ll both be there.
 This is too important of a deal for me not to attend.
 But we will position ourselves better if you lead the discussion and do the negotiating.
 I’ll be there to support you, and our customers will see that by my being there, this deal is our top priority.”

 My client prepared diligently, and when he boarded the plane, he felt confident that the meeting would go well.
 The next day, he settled into a chair in the reception area at his customer’s offices.
 His boss wasn’t there yet, and he hadn’t heard from her.
 He began to scroll through e-mail on his phone and found an early morning message from her.
 He was shocked to read that his boss would not be attending the meeting.
 Something had come up that prevented her from making the trip, but she didn’t say what it was.
 She wished him luck and asked that he call her as soon as the meeting was over to let her know how it had gone.